A walk with Goodstein: Abstract

 \section{Abstract}

 Goodstein's principle is arguably the first purely number-theoretic statement known to be independent of Peano arithmetic.
-It involves sequences of natural numbers which at first appear to grow very quickly, but eventually decrease to zero.
+It involves sequences of natural numbers which at first appear to diverge, but eventually decrease to zero.
 These sequences are defined relative to a notation system based on exponentiation for the natural numbers.
-In this article, we explore notions of optimality for such notation systems and apply them to the classical Goodstein process, to a weaker variant based on multiplication rather than exponentiation, and to a stronger variant based on the Ackermann function.
+In this article, we provide a self-contained and modern analysis of Goodstein's principle, obtaining some variations and improvements.
+We explore notions of optimality for notation systems and apply them to the classical Goodstein process and to a weaker variant based on multiplication rather than exponentiation.
 In particular, we introduce the notion of {\em base-change maximality,} and show how it leads to far-reaching extensions of Goodstein's result.
+We moreover show that by varying the initial base of the Goodstein process, one readily obtains independence results for each of the fragments ${\sf I}\Sigma_n$ of Peano arithmetic.